iluwatar/java-design-patterns/service-layer/README.md

 ## Applicability
 Use the Service Layer pattern when

-* you want to encapsulate domain logic under API
+* You want to encapsulate domain logic under API
-* you need to implement multiple interfaces with common logic and data
+* You need to implement multiple interfaces with common logic and data

 ## Credits